RikaResource/.github/profile/README.md

 ## 🙋‍♀️ Introduction

-Greetings, since you are looking at this we guess you are interested in what our little organization is all about.
+Greetings, since you are looking at this we guess you are interested in what the organization is all about.
 We are aiming to solve the relief problem using a mix of technologies and disciplines.
 As the name suggests this will be a peer driven effort both in developing the technologies involved and also carrying out the relief goals.